RubenRuiz411/Social-API/README.md

 ## Installation

-Clone repository and open cloned folder in VS Code.
+Download/clone repository and open cloned folder in VS Code.
 Within the VS Terminal install NPM.
 Once this is done, run the server.js file.

 -Install [NPM](https://docs.npmjs.com/cli/v6/commands/npm-install) by running "npm i -y" in the Terminal.